beauhaus/robot_companions/README.md

 I was as ambitious to do a youtube API... but I didn't want to get too into the weeds with trying to do something impressive--while missing the core points of the coding that was requested which was sign-up and user validation.

-This lead me to the choice of theme/content.

 ### The content

+I wanted to give a kind of sinister--but--satirical feel to the idea of AI and the coming "robo-pocalypse".
+I therefore chose this theme of images and styling.

 I took a risk by replacing videos with .gifs and this lead me to a robotics theme.
 I simply wanted people to smile when they visit.